IIzzaya/rn-mobx-starter/README.md

 # rn-mobx-starter
-A react native project engined by mobx
+A simplest react native project engined by mobx